 Calculate the crude and adjusted incidence rate (and 95% confidence interval) of events of interest by exposure, stratified by each data source.
 The results may be pooled potentially across data sources depending on their homogeneity and based upon consensus from the research team.
 For example, if incidence rate ratios (IRRs) are consistent within each data source, even if the absolute incidence rates vary across data sources, a pooled effect estimate of the IRRs can be provided, allowing the baseline hazard to vary within each data source.

-Depending on the number of absolute events identified in the data, the 11 outcomes of interest described in Table 1 will be examined.
+Depending on the number of absolute events identified in the data, the 13 outcomes of interest will be examined.
 Patients with prior evidence (using all available data) of each of the 6 disease manifestations, or prior solid tumor and hematologic malignancy, will be excluded from the analysis of these 8 outcomes.
 There will be no exclusion for prior infection or NMSC.

 Crude and multivariable adjusted hazard ratios for outcomes of interest for each medication class will be calculated and compared.
 For the no treatment/NSAID, DMARDs, and biologic medication cohorts, propensity scores will be computed with TNFi as the referent group.
 Stratification or inverse probability treatment weighting (IPTW) will be used to balance exposure groups for aim 2 outcomes.